 Columbia, Mo.
-(Feb.
-19, 2020) — Five University of Missouri journalism faculty have been selected to receive a Reynolds Faculty Fellowship award.
+(May 19, 2021) — Three University of Missouri Journalism faculty have been selected to receive a Reynolds Faculty Fellowship award.
 These unique fellowships provide support for scholarship and research, in addition to salary enhancements, in recognition of high-quality work.

-“I am grateful for the generous support of our alumni, friends and the Donald W. Reynolds Foundation to be able to provide these fellowships to our faculty,” said David Kurpius, dean of the Journalism School.
-“Teaching excellence is a hallmark of the Missouri School of Journalism and these fellowships are an investment in our faculty and will ensure the School remains competitive in attracting and retaining elite journalism faculty.”
+“I am grateful to the generous support of our alumni and the Donald W. Reynolds Foundation to be able to provide these fellowships to our faculty,” said David Kurpius, dean of the Journalism School.
+“Teaching excellence is a hallmark of the Missouri School of Journalism and these fellowships are an investment in our faculty and will ensure the school remains competitive in attracting and retaining elite journalism faculty.”

-The five faculty to receive named fellowships are:
+The three faculty to receive named fellowships are:

 Donald W. Reynolds was a 1927 graduate of the Missouri School of Journalism and spent his life building the Donrey Media Group, ultimately owning more than 100 enterprises in the newspaper, radio, television, cable television and outdoor advertising industries.